-- 21. Notice of Intent to Award.
-(See Attachment 10 Notice of Intent to Award.) - 22.
-Bid, performance, payment, and other bond documents. - 23.
+- 21. Notice of Award.
+(Use Attachment 10 Notice of Award.) - 22.
+Bid, performance, payment, and other bond documents (if applicable). - 23.
 Copy of contract. - 24.
 Task Order(s) (if applicable).
-(See Attachment 11 Task Order.) - D. The level of detail of the documentation included in the Procurement File should be commensurate with the size and complexity of the procurement. - E. Contract documents must be retained for a period of three years from the date that CPB submits its final NGWSGP expenditure report to FEMA.
+(Use Attachment 11 Task Order Template.) - D. The level of detail of the documentation included in the Procurement File should be commensurate with the size and complexity of the procurement. - E. Contract documents must be retained for a period of three years from the date that CPB submits its final NGWSGP expenditure report to FEMA.
 (See 2.
 C.F.R. § 200.334.)